akanadocs/docs-test/sp/performance-tuning.md

 ```
 com.soa.jbi ->
-lbha.endpoint.refresh.task.allowRemoval=false
+lbha.endpoint.refresh.task.allowRemoval=true
 ```
-If true, removes endpoints from the ache when inactive.
+If true, the system removes endpoints from the ache when inactive.
 The default value is true, but if there are not large numbers of inactive APIs/Services being managed, this value can be set to false.

 ```
 com.soa.jbi ->
-lbha.endpoint.refresh.task.expirationInterval=3600000
+lbha.endpoint.refresh.task.expirationInterval=300000
 ```
 The time in milliseconds an endpoint can be inactive (not called) before it is removed from the router cache.
 The default value is 300000, but can be set to 3600000 (one hour).

 ```
 com.soa.jbi ->
-lbha.endpoint.refresh.task.maxrefreshInterval=900000
+lbha.endpoint.refresh.task.maxrefreshInterval=60000
 ```
 The maximum amount of time in milliseconds before the refresh of endpoints.
 The default value is 60000, but can be extended to 900000 (15 minutes) as long as the time to propagate downstream endpoint changes is not a security or operational concern.